BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt1.md

 1. <a href="#sitesetup">Setup A Site</a>
 1. <a href="#runhugoserver">Run Hugo Server</a>

 ### Let's roll

 **<p id="dockerfile">Build A Docker Container</p>**

-From the [docs](https://gohugo.io/getting-started/installing/#debian-and-ubuntu) Looks like we want to run with something like Ubuntu 18.04.
-I like ubuntu so I'll start with that image.
+From the [docs](https://gohugo.io/getting-started/installing/#debian-and-ubuntu) looks like we want to run something like Ubuntu 18.04.
+I like ubuntu so I'll start with that Docker image.
 Also it looks like if I want to do code highlighting I need to install the python package 'pygments'

 Dockerfile
 ```